When are people spending money at local, independent bookstores?

 Womply analyzed daily revenue for 1,096 local, independent bookstores in all 50 states and the District of Columbia for all 365 days of the 2017 calendar year.
 Bookstores were only qualified for the analysis if Womply had a full year of transaction history and the business recorded multiple transactions per day, on average.

 Did you enjoy “When are people spending money at local, independent bookstores?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement